-Tom and his wife Lynn (née Evans; Ohio Wesleyan Class of 1960) still spend most of their time in Durham.
-They also have a second home on Florida's Gulf Coast.
-They have been married since July 17, 1960 and are the parents of two children, Bret and Jill.
-Bret Butters has either inherited or learned his father's skill; the Morgan Stanley stockbroker is a member of the firm's Chairman's Club for top producers.
-Tom chuckles, "Everything Bret is today, he was at the age of 12.
+Tom and his wife Lynn (née Evans; Ohio Wesleyan Class of 1960) continued to spend most of their time in Durham.
+They also had a second home on Florida's Gulf Coast.
+They were married on July 17, 1960 and became the parents of two children, Bret and Jill.
+Bret Butters either inherited or learned his father's skill; the stockbroker became a member of Morgan Stanley's Chairman's Club for top producers.
+Tom said with a chuckle in 2007, "Everything Bret is today, he was at the age of 12.
 Jill is married to a University of North Carolina guy, so I have to live with that for the rest of my life."

-Tom still loves the game of golf, but he has had both knees replaced, and these days he enjoys more sedentary pursuits like reading.
-He does work out for his health every day, though.
-Even over the phone, he retains great personal magnetism, rooted in courtesy and a knack for making the current conversation seem special and important.
+Tom still loved the game of golf, but he had both knees replaced.
+He also suffered from a lung disease, interstitial pulmonary fibrosis, and so he came to enjoy more sedentary pursuits like reading.
+He did work out for his health every day, though.
+Even over the phone, he retained great personal magnetism, rooted in courtesy and a knack for making the current conversation seem special and important.
 It's easy to picture how he was so effective in his job.

-Tom still keeps in touch with some old Pirates teammates; in particular Steve Blass has remained a lifelong friend.
-Except for the results of his effort, the way he speaks of his baseball days is right in keeping with his Duke experience.
+Except for the results of his effort, the way Butters spoke of his baseball days was right in keeping with his Duke experience.
 "It was a pleasure to be in a great organization with great players and form such associations.
 I was privileged to play the game and privileged to play it with those who were there at the time.
 I didn't get a lot of them out, but I tried!"

 John Feinstein, "Butters Brings In Heavy Bread for Duke," Washington Post, December 25, 1979, page E4.